-Stress management systems are neces-sary for detecting stress levels that affect our socioeconomic situation.
+Stress management systems are necessary for detecting stress levels that affect our socio-economic situation.
 According to the World Health Organization, stress is a mental health disorder that affects one out of every four people (WHO).
 Mental and financial troubles, as well as a lack of clarity at work, bad working relationships, despair, and, in extreme situations, death, are all symptoms of human stress.
-This necessitates the pro-vision of therapy to help stressed people manage their stress.
-While it is impossi-ble totally to stress, taking preventative measures may help Only you cope. medical and physiological peoples determine whether can now notsomeone is de-pressor (stressed). questionnaire is one of the most used Α methods for detect-ing stress.
+This necessitates the provision of therapy to help stressed people manage their stress.
+While it is impossible to totally eliminate stress, taking preventative measures may help you cope.
+Only medical and physiological peoples can now determine whether or not someone is depressor (stressed).
+A questionnaire is one of the most used methods for detecting stress.
 This technique relies primari-ly on individual responses; people will be hesitant to communicate whether or not they are worried.
-Automatically de-tecting stress lowers the likelihood of health problems and improves society's well-being.
+Automatically de-tecting stress lowers the likelihood of health problems and improves society's wellbeing.
 This involves the creation of a scientific approach for assessing stress levels in people using physiological markers.
 Since stress is such a signifi-cant societal contribution, a variety of approaches for detecting it have been investigated.
 It enhances people's quality of life, according to Ghaderi Tal.
-Stress was assessed using data from respira-tion, heart rate (HR), face electromyog-raphy (EMG), Galvanic skin response (GSR) foot, and GSR hand, and with the finding that parameters related to the respiratory process are critical in stress detection.
+Stress was assessed using data from respira-tion, heart rate (HR), face electromyog-raphy (EMG), Galvanic skin response (GSR) foot, and GSR hand, with the finding that parameters related to the respiratory process are critical in stress detection.
 Maria Viqueira et al. present a method for anticipating mental stress that relies only on GSR as a physiologi-cal sensor and uses a standalone stress detecting device.
 Electrocardiograms alone were utilized by David Liu and colleagues to predict stress levels (ECG).
 The effectiveness of multimodal sensors in detecting stress in working individuals is investigated experimental-ly.
-Sensor data from pressure distribu-tion, heart rate, and blood volume pulse (BVP), and electro dermal activity is used in this investigation (EDA).
-In ad-dition, an eve tracker sensor is used, which analyses eye movements in con-nection with stressors such as the Stroop word test and information regarding pick-up tasks.
-Nowadays, the IT industry is creating a new standard in the market by introducing new technology and goods.
-Employee stress levels were also found to set the bar high in this research.
-De-spite the fact that many companies pro-vide mental health benefits to their workers, the problem remains out of control.
-In this study, we attempt to go further into the topic by attempting to identify stress patterns in working em-ployees in businesses.
-We plan to use image processing and machine learning methods to analyse stress patterns and narrow down the elements that greatly influence stress levels.
-Machine learning approaches such as KNN classifiers are used to categorise stress.
-The employee's picture is snapped by the camera, which acts as input, and image processing is employed at the first step for detection.
-Picture processing is used to improve an image or extract relevant information from it by converting the image to digi-tal form and executing operations on it.
-By taking a picture from video frames as input and producing an image or attrib-utes related with that image as output.
+Sensor data from pressure distribu-tion, heart rate, blood volume pulse (BVP), and electro dermal activity is used in this investigation (EDA).
+In ad-dition, an eye tracker sensor is used, which analyses eve movements in con-nection with stressors such as the Stroop word test and information regarding pick-up tasks.

-Research paper © 2012 IJFANS.
-All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 10, Iss 9, Sep 2021
+ISSN PRINT 2319 1775 Online 2320 7876 Research Paper © 2012 IJFANS.
+All Rights Reserved, Journal Volume 11, 155 10, 2022